 Tejas Athni is an undergraduate student at Stanford University pursuing a degree in Neurobiology.
 He is a passionate and dedicated student researcher, CPR educator, speaker, and mentor, and enjoys sharing his ideas through public outreach programs.

 Currently, Tejas is a student researcher who has performed work in the neuro-oncology and plant biology fields.
 Prior to Stanford, he has researched at Karmanos Cancer Institute (Detroit, MI) and Fort Valley State University (Fort Valley, GA).
 He is a member of a research team developing a natural treatment option for the deadly glioblastoma multiforme (GBM) brain cancer and has worked to identify the biological reasons why two medicinal plants are going extinct in nature.

-Through his research, Tejas has won numerous national and international awards, including winning the 2017 American Academy of Neurology (AAN)’s Neuroscience Research Competition and being named a finalist for the 2017 Intel International Science & Engineering Fair (ISEF), 2017 iSWEEEP International Science Fair, 2017 International BioGENEius Challenge, and the 2017 National Junior Science & Humanities Symposium (JSHS).
+Through his research, Tejas has won numerous national and international awards, most notably the American Academy of Neurology (AAN) Neuroscience Research Prize, and has been named a finalist for the 2017 Intel International Science & Engineering Fair, the 2017 iSWEEEP International Science Fair, the 2017 International BioGENEius Challenge, and the 2017 National Junior Science & Humanities Symposium.